 Our Nepalese evangelist was led by God to interact with the local villagers while in the process of helping a foreign owner to resolve some problems concerning his staff at a nearby resort.
 Eventually this encounter led to the start of a Bible study class for four students by our church planting coordinator.

 Twice a month, he travelled from Kathmandu and trekked for 30 minutes up the hill to share the Gospel.
 These students soon became worshippers of Jesus Christ and started to rent a room for the weekly classes.
 The class soon became a fellowship with singing and prayer added into the programme.
-The Lord blessed the fellowship and more villagers came The fellowship soon grow to be a preaching point under the Methodist Missions Society Nepal and in June 2006, seven members of the fellowship were baptised.
+The Lord blessed the fellowship and more villagers came.
+The fellowship soon grew to be a preaching point under the Methodist Missions Society Nepal and in June 2006, seven members of the fellowship were baptised.
 Today there are 35 members, 16 of whom have been baptised.

 However, the preaching point is faced with a challenge: how to get the villagers from the different castes and ethnic groups to come together and worship God.